Are the trees appearing to be dead?

 The ravenous insects have decimated 45 million acres of forest in the Western United States in recent years, including 15 million acres of Forest Service land.

-These are the more recent evidences for the bark beetle infestation in woods.
+These are the more recent evidence for the bark beetle infestation in woods.

 8,600 bags of wood recalled over bark beetle fears